-LLMs exhibit strong capabilities in code generation and logical reasoning, yet significant challenges remain in automatically designing dynamic PDRs capable of understanding complex constraints and disturbance patterns: (1)Semantic perception of uncertainty in dynamic scheduling.
+LLMs have demonstrated strong capabilities in code generation and logical reasoning, yet significant challenges remain in automatically designing dynamic PDRs capable of understanding complex constraints and perturbations~\cite{yu2026automated}: (1) Semantic perception of uncertainty in dynamic scheduling.
 LLM-generated PDRs react in real time to fluctuating order demands while accounting for factors such as order priority, delivery deadlines, and resource availability.
-Effectively representing and exploiting the semantic state information of dynamic, multi-level manufacturing systems is essential for ensuring the robustness of LLM-generated PDRs~\citep{zhang2020evolving}.
-(2)Asynchronous integrated scheduling with multi-level PDRs in hybrid processing–assembly systems.
+Effectively representing and exploiting the semantic state information of dynamic, multi-level manufacturing systems is essential for ensuring the robustness of LLM-generated PDRs~\cite{zhang2020evolving}.
+(2) Asynchronous integrated scheduling with multi-level PDRs in hybrid processing–assembly systems.
 In practical production environments, processing and assembly decisions occur asynchronously, creating decision misalignment.
-Processing aims to reduce changeover losses and improve efficiency to ensure complete product sets, thereby preventing assembly idle time~\citep{da2024production}.
-In contrast, assembly prioritizes coordinating different products within the same order to enable consolidated delivery and avoid order delays~\citep{qiu2024multi}.
-Therefore, enabling the automatic generation of asynchronous, integrated PDRs that account for heterogeneous decision preferences and dynamic system semantics is crucial for balancing multi-product delivery performance and resource utilization.
-To address these challenges, this study proposes an LLM-assisted Dynamic Rules Design framework (LLM4DRD) for online scheduling in flexible assembly flow shops.
-The main contributions are as follows:
+Processing aims to reduce changeover losses and improve efficiency to ensure complete product sets, thereby preventing assembly idle time~\cite{da2024production}.
+In contrast, assembly prioritizes coordinating different products within the same order to enable consolidated delivery and avoid order delays~\cite{qiu2024multi}.
+Therefore, the ability to automatically generate asynchronous, integrated PDRs that incorporate heterogeneous decision preferences and dynamic system semantics is essential for balancing multi-product delivery performance and resource utilization.